To understand lead generation, let’s start by painting a clear picture with a real-time scenario:

 Email marketing offers you a chance to directly engage with potential customers.
 To make this approach more effective, it’s important that you take a few things into consideration:

-Make your email content brief enough.
-One way to do this by cutting on the fluff and being direct with the kind of message you’re trying to pass across.
+Keep it Concise: Make your email content brief enough.
+One way to do this is by cutting on the fluff and being direct with the kind of message you’re trying to pass across.

-Be sure to include relevant images to the content you make.
+Include Relevant Images: Be sure to include relevant images in the content you make.
 Images speak volume, so instead of focusing on putting everything in words, find relevant images and embed them with the content you make.
-It’s however important that you make the images lightweight enough for a speedy loading.
+It’s however important that you make the images lightweight enough for speedy loading.